Acquiesc/alee/README.md

 # **ALee**
-My personal portfolio
+My personal portfolio</br>
-A portfolio website built to display my skills, education, experience, projects, and progress on becoming a developer.
+A website built to display my skills, education, experience, projects, and progress on becoming a developer.

 [Visit the live website](https://acquiesc.github.io/alee/)